-Whilst in Amsterdam with my wife recently & having some spare time on our hands, we thought we'd go along & see an exhibition of world renown street artist phenomenon, Banksy, who has an exhibition at the Moco Museum over there.
+Whilst visiting Amsterdam with my wife recently, we thought we'd go along & see an exhibition of world renown street artist phenomenon, Banksy, who has an exhibition at the Moco Museum over there.
 Banksy, whoever he is, is an 'anti-capitalist' (get the joke?), meaning of course he is a socialist.
 His work is infested with socialist propaganda, I did take many photo's but have deleted them since so I'll have to rely on what I find on the internet to make my point.

 'Banksy Israeli Wall Art Work......In typical graffiti fashion, the work was discovered by passersby after the famous artist has left the scene.
 Bansky used the wall to paint his sometimes subversive artwork in 2005.
 The Palestinian art collection, a total of 9 pieces, was cataloged before counter graffiti artists began painting over the work.
 This made it difficult to account for all nine pieces by name & date of completion.
 Some of the paintings were never given official names but are merely described by the art content itself.
 Some want to include additional paintings on nearby Palestinian & Israeli walls & buildings as part of Banksy's Palestinian work.
 Whether there are simply nine or more, all serve the point of bringing notice to the often less than popular wall & its plight.'